 Please visit the Human Dx Team page to learn more about joining us.

-The Project is global in nature, but currently has permanent presences in the Bay Area and Northeast regions of the United States.
+The Project is global in nature and currently has presences in New York City, San Francisco, and Washington, D.C.
 Over time, the Project intends to have regional presences throughout the world.

-The named Human Dx has multiple meanings.
-The first is literal: "Dx" is the medical shorthand notation for diagnosis, thus translating to Human Diagnosis.
+The name Human Dx has multiple meanings.
+The first is literal: “Dx” is the medical shorthand notation for diagnosis, thus translating to Human Diagnosis.

 The second is less apparent, and is related to mathematics.
 A definite integral can be used to express the summated area formed by a function and an axis over an interval.
 The general notation for an integral is ∫f(x)dx.
 In this case, the “function” being integrated, or integrand, is “human.”
 Thus, it metaphorically describes the summated potential of many humans working together to tackle a complex problem.